jmdzcastro/codilityexercises/readme.md

-Here are some of the exercises I have done for Codility
+Here are some of the exercises I have done for Codility Programming Lessons